- Yokohama-shi Top Page

 Let's not make it worse!

-Reference Information
+Reference information

-Let's thoroughly practice "correct hand washing"!
+Let's thoroughly carry out "correct hand washing"!

 Winter is the season when infectious diseases such as norovirus and influenza reach the epidemic season.

-• Wash especially carefully where dirt is likely to remain (finger tips, between fingers, wrists, etc.).
+- Carefully wash areas where dirt is likely to remain (finger tips, between fingers, wrists, etc.).

-Please use the flyer and poster.
+Please use flyers and posters.

 Related links

-About animal-borne infectious diseases
+About animal-derived infectious diseases

 Avoid excessive contact, and wash your hands after contacting or cleaning the toilet.